Horrific East Texas oilfield tragedy of 1937.

 “We hurried on to New London,” Cronkite wrote in his book, A Reporter’s Life.
 “We reached it just at dusk.
 Huge floodlights from the oilfields illuminated a great pile of rubble at which men and women tore with their bare hands.
 Many were workers from the oilfields.”

 The March 18, 1937, explosion hurled a concrete slab 200 feet onto a new Chevrolet.
-At the time, Rusk County was among the richest rural school districts in the United States.
 Students had been preparing for the next day’s Inter-scholastic meet in Henderson.
 Photos courtesy New London Museum.

-Decades later, Cronkite would add, “I did nothing in my studies nor in my life to prepare me for a story of the magnitude of that New London tragedy, nor has any story since that awful day equaled it.”
+Decades later, the retired CBS Evening News anchor added, “I did nothing in my studies nor in my life to prepare me for a story of the magnitude of that New London tragedy, nor has any story since that awful day equaled it.”

 David M. Brown, who researched the tragedy for a 2012 book, described the “sad irony” of how the East Texas oil boom financed building the wealthiest rural school in the nation in 1934 — and the faulty heating system that permitted raw gas to accumulate beneath it.